6 Soft Skills for Every Teen

 When we moved, our furniture was dusty and the rugs were gross.
 Instead of being smart and saving energy on the front end, I created more work for myself and brought dirt from our old house into this new home.

-It is hard to have a clean start when you are bringing dirt and mess from your past.
-Similar to removing clutter, it is so much better to clean up your life before trying to make a big life move.
 Clean up your language, your time management skills, any grudges you are holding on to, or the way you handle stress.
-It is so much better to make a move knowing that you aren’t bringing dust from past experiences.
+It is so much easier to move in the right direction when you know that you aren’t bringing dust from past experiences.

-1. Surround yourself with the right people.
+Surround yourself with the right people.

 There is no way we could have made this move without friends and family.
-They helped us pack, gave us advice, and even gave up a Saturday afternoon to make sure we were moved in to our new house.
+They helped us pack, gave us advice, and even gave up a Saturday afternoon to make sure we were moved into our new house.
 I can’t imagine how much more stressful this situation could have been if we did not have the right people around us encouraging us the whole time.

-The same is true in life.
 Connection and relationship are vital to success, especially when you are trying to tackle something new and big.
 When trying to reach a goal or make a life change, don’t do it alone!
 Reach out to those around you for support and encouragement.

 According to the CDC, teenagers who feel connected are less likely to engage in risky behaviors and more likely to have higher grades and better attendance at school.
 That is no coincidence!
 Positive, life-giving people make all the difference.

-1. Relax and celebrate the small accomplishments.
+Relax and celebrate the small accomplishments.

 I am still telling myself this as I stare at the mountain of boxes and stacks of things to be put away around my house.
 It is so easy to get overwhelmed when going through a big move.
 You see a To-Do list a mile long and often don’t take the time to properly celebrate how far you have already come.
 Last night, we unpacked the study.
 It is one small room, but it is an accomplishment that doesn’t need to be overlooked!